Graduate Research

 Some useful links

-As part of a strategy of increasing research opportunities within our undergraduate programmes, the UCD School of Medicine has established a one year intercalated Masters in Medical Science degree for students of our medicine degree programmes.
+As part of a strategy of increasing research opportunities within our undergraduate programmes, the UCD School of Medicine offers a one year intercalated Masters in Medical Science degree for students of our medicine degree programmes.
 Please see details here

 Excellence in Translational Research